 Our work in health has mostly focused on developing preventative tools for adverse public health outcomes.
 Over the last few years, we’ve worked with several government agencies and non-profits on problems ranging from maternal mortality (Government of Mexico), adverse births (IL Dept of Human Services), home visitation programs for pregnant women (Nurse Family Partnership), preventing lead poisining (with Chicago Department of Public Health), and increasing retention for HIV patients (with UChicago and Chicago Department of Public Health).

 A large focus of our work in health has been improving outcomes for communities that are underserved and vulnerable.
-We are determined to design data-driven strategies to identify individual at risk of various adverse health outcomes based on individual, demographic, behavioral, social and physical environmental factors, and inform preventative interventions.
-A typical project in this area starts with problem definition and scoping, data exploration, initial predictive modeling, pilots and trials, and then implementation.
+We are determined to design data-driven strategies to identify individuals at risk of various adverse health outcomes and inform preventative interventions based on individual, demographic, behavioral, social and physical environmental factors.

 Targeting Preventative Home Inspections to Reduce Childhood Lead Poisoning

-Over the last 3 years, we’ve developed a predictive model that is accurate at identifying and prioritizing homes with lead hazards that lead to children getting elevated blood lead levels.
-The model went through a validation pilot over the last year and we’re currently analyzing the results of the pilot.
+Over a three-year period (2015-2017), we developed a predictive model that is accurate at identifying and prioritizing homes with lead hazards that lead to children getting elevated blood lead levels.
+The model went through a validation pilot in 2017 and we’re currently analyzing the results of the pilot.
 In parallel, we’re working with Chicago Department of Innovation and Technology to deploy the system inside the city so it can be used operationally by the health department to target proactive inspections.
 Another implementation project underway is working with hospital systems to provide them with an API that they can call when a pregnant women comes for her appointment.
 The predictive model will assess the risk of the future child getting lead poisoning, and this risk score will then be used to trigger a lead hazard inspection by CDPH.

 More information about the project is available here.